filipondios/sqfilms/README.md

 docker build -t sqfilms .
 ```

-Mount a host directory containing your database (e.g. ./films-db/reviews.db) into the
+Mount a host directory where the database will be stored
-container at /data:
+(e.g. ~/films-db/reviews.db) into the container at /data:

 ```bash
 docker run -it --rm \